Recent Study: Chicago Ranks Eighth-Worst for Drivers Claims

 And scored 72nd for the wellness factor for vehicle drivers.

 All rankings and ratings notwithstanding, automobile accidents continue to take place causing fatalities and serious injuries.
-Moreover even though Chicago ranked relatively low on the accident and fatalities factor, car accidents can still occur, and if you ever find yourself in an accident, you seek legal help from a Chicago personal injury attorney.
+Moreover even though Chicago ranked relatively low on the accident and fatalities factor, car accidents can still occur, and if you ever find yourself in an accident, you seek legal help from a Matthew Willens personal injury.

 Legal Articles Additional Disclaimer